29 Sights in New Taipei, Taiwan (with Map and Images)

 Show sight on map

 Jiufen Old Street is an old street located in Ruifang District, New Taipei City, Taiwan, which is mainly concentrated in Jishan Street, Zhuqi Road and Light Road, and is one of the most popular tourist attractions in Taiwan, with an endless stream of tourists throughout the year.
-If we analyze the source of tourists, foreign tourists from Japan, South Korea and other places, as well as tourists from Chinese mainland, Hong Kong, Macao and domestic tourists account for half on weekdays, and the holidays are mainly national tourism, which is an international tourist attraction in northern Taiwan.
+In terms of visitor source analysis, foreign tourists from Japan, South Korea and other places, as well as tourists from Chinese mainland, Hong Kong, Macao and domestic tourists account for half on weekdays, and national tourism is the main holiday destination, which is an international tourist attraction in northern Taiwan.
 The business district is clearly positioned, integrating history, natural scenery, and food culture.
 Good place to go and walk is recommended.

 Wikipedia: 九份老街 (ZH)